charliecalvert/JsObjects/JavaScript/React/ReactRouterDomFetch/README.md

 To create this app, I used a custom tool called **elf-express** which I installed like this:

         npm i -g elf-express

+So create a directory called ~/Source or whathaveyou.
+Navigate into it.
+Then issue this command:

+        elf-express test
+        cd test
+        npm i
+        npm start
+        If you don't have elf-express then:
+        npm i -g elf-express

 ## Node Server